-LEWIS SPERRY CHAFER, Professor JOHN F. WALVOORD, Associate Professor JOHN HENRY BENNETCH JOHN ALBERT WITMER
+LEWIS SPERRY CHAFER, Professor JOHN F. WALVOORD, Associate Professor JOHN ALBERT WITMER

 The object of this department of the curriculum is to present a comprehensive treatment of Systematic Theology, incorporating, in addition to the usual treatment of the subject, the more extensive demands of the premillennial interpretation of the Scriptures.
-Including the Prolegomena, eleven major divisions of the subject are recognized, and the entire discipline is consummated in an intensive analysis of one hundred and eighty doctrines.
+Including the Prolegomena, eleven major divisions of the subject are recognized, and the entire discipline is consummated in an intensive analysis of one hundred and eighty-four doctrines.
 The supreme aim of the course is to ground the student in the teaching of the Scriptures relating to each doctrine.
 The lecture method is used, combined with outside reading in standard works of theology.
 Systematic Theology (8 volumes) by Lewis Sperry Chafer is the required text for all prescribed courses in Systematic Theology.
 Students are expected to purchase the entire work their first semester.

 101, 102.
-Systematic Theology.
-First semester: Prolegomena, an introductory consideration of the nature and source of theology; Bibliology, which considers the essential facts concerning the Bible in seven divisions: (a) Revelation; (b) Inspiration; (c) Vivification; (d) Illumination; (e) Interpretation; (f) Preservation; (g) Authority; Theology Proper, the doctrine of the Person of God considered in its two aspects: (a) Theism, a study of the arguments for the existence of God, His attributes, decrees and names, and (b) Trinitarianism, the doctrine of the Trinity with consideration of each Person of the Godhead.
-Second semester: Angelology, an extensive investigation into the revelation concerning the angels in its three divisions: (a) the Angel of Jehovah; (b) the unfallen angels, their rank, titles and ministries; (c) the fallen angels, including an extended examination of the doctrine of Satan; Anthropology, considered in five divisions: (a) the Biblical doctrine of the creation of man; (b) the trichotomous nature of man; (c) the origin of man's body, soul, and spirit; (d) the fall; (e) sin, its character and penalty, and the doctrine of imputation.
-Prescribed, first year, three hours both semesters.
-Mr. Witner, first semester; Professor Chafer, second semester.
+Systematic Theology, Fall semester: Prolegomena, an introductory consideration of the nature and source of theology; Bibliology, which considers the essential facts concerning the Bible in seven divisions: Revelation; Inspiration; Canonicity and Authority; Illumination; Interpretation; Animation; Preservation; Theology Proper, the doctrine of the Person of God considered in its two aspects: Theism, a study of the arguments for the existence of God, His attributes, decrees and names; and Trinitarianism, the doctrine of the Trinity with consideration of each Person of the Godhead.
+Spring semester: Angelology, an extensive investigation into the revelation concerning the angels in its three divisions: the Angel of Jehovah; the unfallen angels, their rank, titles and ministries; the fallen angels, including an extended examination of the doctrine of Satan; Anthropology, considered in five divisions: the Biblical doctrine of the creation of man; the trichotomous nature of man; the origin of man's body, soul, and spirit; the fall; sin, its character and penalty, and the doctrine of imputation.
+Prescribed, first year. three hours both semesters.
+Mr. Witmer, fall semester; Professor Chafer, spring semester.

 103, 104.
 Systematic Theology.
-First semester: Soteriology, treated under two major divisions: (a) the Savior, including that which He wrought both in His death and resurrection; (b) salvation, including the divine undertaking and its result.
-Second semester: Ecclesiology, including much that is not usually taught in this field-the second Pauline revelation, the doctrine of the true Church, carefully examined, as well as the truth related to the organized church and the walk of the believer: Eschatology, contemplating all the Scriptures which were predictive at the time of their utterance.
-The entire second year of theology exceeds by far the usual investigation into these fields, and forms an important part of the doctrinal teaching of the Seminary.
-Required of all graduates.
+Fall semester: Soteriology, treated under seven major divisions: the Savior, divine election, for whom did Christ die?, the saving work of the triune God, the eternal security of the believer, deliverance from the reigning power of sin and human limitations, the terms of salvation.
+Spring semester: Ecclesiology, including much that is not usually taught in this field-the second Pauline revelation, the doctrine of the true church, carefully examined, as well as the truth related to the organized church and the walk of the believer; Eschatology, contemplating all the Scriptures which were predictive at the time of their utterance, including a brief history of chiliasm, the major highways of prophecy in Scripture, the order of predicted events, the judgments, and the eternal state.
+The second year of theology exceeds by far the usual investigation into these fields and forms an important part of the doctrinal teaching of the Seminary.
+Required of all candidates for graduation.
 Prescribed, second year, three hours both semesters.
-Professor Chafer, first semester; Professor Walvoord, second semester.
+Professor Chafer, fall semester; Professor Walvoord, spring semester.